David Teles

 David Miguel Delfino Teles (born 23 May 1998) is a Portuguese professional footballer who plays as a midfielder for Bulgarian First League club Cherno More Varna.

 Career

 On 23 July 2017, Teles made his professional debut with Académica de Coimbra in a 2017–18 Taça da Liga match against Arouca.
 He subsequently made his 2017–18 LigaPro debut in August 2017 as a substitute against União Madeira.

 On 5 July 2025, Teles signed a contract with Bulgarian club Cherno More Varna.
+He made his competitive debut for the club in the team's opening game of the 2025–26 First League season – a 1–1 draw against Lokomotiv Sofia on 18 July 2025.